Skip to Content

 September,October,November, Kakadu & Arnhem Land

-A number of nocturnal animals can be seen at dusk at this time including the Northern Brown Bandicoot, Brush-tailed Phascogale and Northern Quoll.
-The Northern Quoll feeds primarily on invertebrates, but also consumes fleshy fruit, small mammals, birds, lizards, snakes, and frogs.
-Almost one-third of all Australian bats are found in Kakadu with opportunities to see numerous species flying at dusk to catch insects, including the Black Flying Fox, Little Red Flying Fox, Ghost Bat and Blossom Bat.
+With a bit of luck, a number of nocturnal animals can be seen at dusk around our camp including the Northern Brown Bandicoot and Brush-tailed Phascogale.
+Almost one-third of all Australian bats are found in Kakadu with opportunities to see numerous species flying at dusk to catch insects, including the Black Flying Fox, Little Red Flying Fox, Ghost Bat and Blossom Bat."

 Tours in Kakadu & Arnhem Land related to Placental Mammals